GovTechSG/ship-hats-overview/portal-guide/manage-users.md

 *To reactivate a user:*

 If you are **a TechPass user**, the SA can raise a service request using the [TechPass Support form](https://form.gov.sg/#!/5f69797d0666cb0011cc59da).
-This service request will take 1-3 business days.
+It will take 1-3 business days to process the service request.

 If you are **not a TechPass user**, the SA or PA can complete the following steps to reactivate a user: